AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 **Allow Extended Authentication** Select to enable extended authentication and then enter the Extended Authentication Landing URL.

 Selecting this option enables client applications to use extended authentication.
-Extended authentication provides for customized authentication processes and different authentication options configured on the AEM forms server.
+Extended authentication provides for customized authentication processes and different authentication options configured on the AEM Forms Server.
 For example, users can now experience the SAML-based authentication instead of AEM forms username/Password, from Acrobat and Reader Client.
 By default, the Landing URL contains *localhost* as the server name.
 Replace the server name with a fully qualified hostname.
 The hostname in the landing URL is automatically populated from the base URL, if extended Authentication is not enabled yet.
 See [Add the extended authentication provider](configuring-client-server-options.md#add-the-extended-authentication-provider).

 ***note**: Extended authentication is supported on Apple Mac OS X with Adobe Acrobat release 11.0.6 and above.*